tkn-tub/ns3-gym/src/buildings/doc/source/buildings-design.rst

         else
           L = I1411 + BEL

+Some considerations that apply when the Buildings model is used in an LTE FDD context:

+ * in the uplink, the txNode will be an UE, whereas the rxNode will be a

 where ``txNode`` and ``rxNode`` can be one of the elements eNB, SC and UE.
 We note that for SC nodes in case that the distance is greater then 1 km, we still consider the I1411 model since it better models the transmissions with antenna below the roof-top level and moreover due to the fact that OH is specifically designed for macro cells and therefore for antennas above the roof-top level.
 Finally, we introduced a threshold also or SC transmissions (called ``m_itu1411DistanceThreshold``) for pruning the communications between SCs and UEs too far (the default values is fixed to 2 km).